 We support children in a manner that acknowledges their entitlement to share the same learning experiences as their peers enjoy.
-Wherever possible, we do not withdraw children from the classroom situation.
+The children have access to a range of interventions in the afternoon that are carefully scheduled on an A and B week rota so that they will never miss the same foundation subject input two weeks in a row.
+Some children will require a personalised curriculum and this may take part inside and outside of the main classroom.
 There are times when, to maximise learning, children work in small groups, or in a one-to-one situation.
+Wherever possible, children remain with their peers in their classrooms and staff are supported to provide in-class adaptations to support children's needs.